JasonEtco/jasonet.co/posts/remix-first-impressions.md

 }
 ```

 `FormData` is more powerful than plain JSON objects, with methods like [`getAll`](https://developer.mozilla.org/en-US/docs/Web/API/FormData/getAll) (representing multiple values for the same key) - but it plays poorly with strictly typed libraries like Prisma.
-You can't easily do this without fudging the types a bit:
+You can't easily just pass user-submitted values to the Prisma client without fudging the types a bit:

 ```ts
 const formData = await request.formData()